-From the DayBreaks archive:
+From the DayBreaks archive, July 2008:

-Copyright by 2017 by Galen C. Dalrymple.
+COPYRIGHT 2018 by Galen C. Dalrymple.
+All rights reserved.